fatihmert/Flutter-Development-Kit/README.md

 ## Artisan

 You can create models, views, widgets through this structure like _Laravel_ artisan.
+You can find the *artisan* related templates in the path of `./templates`.

 ### Create View